alexvk/ml-in-scala/README.md

 Alternativelym, you can go to individual directories and type `sbt run`, which in most cases should run the application (chapter 10 needs to start a jetty service, in which case you need `sbt jetty:start`).

 # Interactive mode
-Sbt has an interactive command line capabilites.
+SBT has an interactive command line capabilites.
 For example, to continuously compile code on each source file change, do

 ```bash
 $ sbt